-Since the school expects to have approximately 59% of students identified as unduplicated, services provided to all students will also support this population under a "schoolwide" model.
+Since the school expects to have approximately 44% of students identified as unduplicated, services provided to all students will also support this population under a "schoolwide" model.
+The school will not be eligible to receive any concentration funds.
 The increase in funds to be received in 2022-23 is due solely to an additional increase in these student populations rather than an increased percentage of eligible students.
 Therefore, as supplemental funds increase, the services provided to the unduplicated student population are increased by a proportional amount to provide these supportive services to an increased number of students.
 The types of services that are specifically designed to help support the unduplicated pupils include the following: